-People with intellectual and developmental disabilities (I/DD) must have access to quality services in the community as needed and desired, and be free from abuse and neglect, with appropriate safeguards to ensure their legal and human rights.
+People with intellectual and developmental disabilities (I/DD) must have access to quality and responsive services in the community as needed and desired, be free from abuse and neglect, and be empowered to advance their right to self-determination so that they can live fully inclusive lives in the community.

-- 1. Advocate to prevent institutionalization of persons with disabilities consistent with their desires. - 2.
-Advocate for systems that ensure people receive services in the most integrated settings, which support their full inclusion in our communities. - 3.
-Investigate incidents of abuse, neglect, exploitation and/or death, including people who are victims of crime, in order to provide remedy or prevent such incidents, and to improve service delivery and oversight. - 4.
-Advance the rights of people to make their own decisions and lead lives of their own choosing.
+- 1. Advocate both to prevent the institutionalization and enable deinstitutionalization of persons with I/DD. - 2.
+Advocate for systems that ensure people receive meaningful services in the most integrated settings and with the accommodations they need to ensure their full inclusion in the community with necessary accommodations.

+- 3. Investigate incidents of abuse, neglect, exploitation and/or death, including people who are victims of crime, in order to provide remedy or prevent such incidents, and to improve service delivery and oversight. - 4.
+Educate about and advance the rights of people to make their own decisions and lead lives of their own choosing. - 5.
+Mitigate the impact of COVID-19 on people with disabilities by advocating to ensure their health, welfare, and rights. - 6.
+Provide necessary resources and technical assistance to support people with disabilities in self-advocacy.